E-graph: Equality saturation

 Equality saturation is a technique for building optimizing compilers using e-graphs.
 It operates by applying a set of rewrites using e-matching until the e-graph is saturated, a timeout is reached, an e-graph size limit is reached, a fixed number of iterations is exceeded, or some other halting condition is reached.
 After rewriting, an optimal term is extracted from the e-graph according to some cost function, usually related to AST size or performance considerations.

 Applications

 E-graphs are used in automated theorem proving.
-They are a crucial part of modern SMT solvers such as Z3 and CVC4.
-They are also used in the Simplify theorem prover of ESC/Java.
+They are a crucial part of modern SMT solvers such as Z3 and CVC4, where they are used to decide the empty theory by computing the congruence closure of a set of equalities, and e-matching is used to instantiate quantifiers.
+In DPLL(T)-based solvers that use conflict-driven clause learning (also known as non-chronological backtracking), e-graphs are extended to produce proof certificates.
+E-graphs are also used in the Simplify theorem prover of ESC/Java.

 Equality saturation is used in specialized optimizing compilers, e.g. for deep learning and linear algebra.
 Equality saturation has also been used for translation validation applied to the LLVM toolchain.

 E-graphs have been applied to several problems in program analysis, including fuzzing, abstract interpretation, and library learning.